syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### progressbarTooltipTemplateId `string`
 {:#members:progressbartooltiptemplateid}

-Specifies the template ID for customized tooltip for progressbar editing in gantt
+Specifies the template ID for customized tooltip for progressbar editing in Gantt

 #### Default Value: